MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-deploy-data.md

 In part four of this four-part tutorial series, you'll deploy a clustering model, developed in R, into a SQL database using SQL Server Machine Learning Services or on Big Data Clusters.
 ::: moniker-end
 ::: moniker range="=sql-server-2017||=sqlallproducts-allversions"
-In part four of this four-part tutorial series, you'll deploy a clustering model, developed in R, into a SQL database using SQL Server Machine Learning Services.
+In this four-part tutorial series, you'll use R to develop and deploy a K-Means clustering model in [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md) to cluster customer data.
 ::: moniker-end

 In order to perform clustering on a regular basis, as new customers are registering, you need to be able call the R script from any app.
 To do that, you can deploy the R script in a database by putting the R script inside a SQL stored procedure.
 Because your model executes in the database, it can easily be trained against data stored in the database.